gotenigo/MicroServices_Car_API/README.md

 # MicroServices_Car_API

-Project repository for JavaND Project 2, where a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services via Eureka netflix
+Project repository for JavaND Project 2, where a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services via Eureka netflix.
+APi doc could also be explored via swagger / OpenAPI

 ## Instructions